Arthur Foljambe, 2nd Earl of Liverpool: Political career

 Liverpool succeeded his father in the earldom in 1907 and took his seat in the House of Lords on the Liberal benches.
 In July 1909 he was appointed Comptroller of the Household in the Liberal administration of H. H. Asquith, a post he held until 1912, when he was appointed Governor of New Zealand.
 In 1917 the office was raised in rank to that of Governor-General of New Zealand.
 The same year Liverpool was also admitted to the Privy Council.
 His term was extended to cover the visit of the Prince of Wales.
 He retired as governor-general in 1920 and was appointed a Knight Grand Cross of the Order of the Bath on 7 October 1920.

 During the First World War, Liverpool conferred his name upon a New Zealand infantry regiment.
 The New Zealand Rifle Brigade (Earl of Liverpool's Own) was formed in 1915, served with the New Zealand Division during the war and was disbanded in 1919.

 Family

 Lord Liverpool married Annette Louise Monck, daughter of Henry Monck, 5th Viscount Monck, in 1897.
 They had no children.
 In the 1918 New Year Honours, Annette, Countess of Liverpool, was appointed a Dame Grand Cross of the Order of the British Empire.
-Lord Liverpool owned Hartsholme Hall from 1909 to 1939.
+Lord Liverpool owned Hartsholme Hall, Lincoln, England, from 1909 to 1939.

-He died at his home Canwick Hall in May 1941, aged 70, and was succeeded in his titles by his half-brother, Gerald Foljambe.
+He died at his home Canwick Hall, Lincolnshire, in May 1941, aged 70, and was succeeded in his titles by his half-brother, Gerald Foljambe.